H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 ## 14.1 Role in the Overall Architecture

 The consolidation layer sits between fast-changing streams of requests and the slower, more stable memory and knowledge stores.
 As shown in Figure 14.1, the GBIM promotion and normalization pipeline feeds a hippocampal vector store that higher-level services query by worldview, dataset, and spatial footprint.
-The `jarvis-hippocampus` service (deployed March 15, 2026) provides this consolidation function as a dedicated microservice within the **96-container production stack** (★ March 28, 2026).
+The `jarvis-hippocampus` service (deployed March 15, 2026) provides this consolidation function as a dedicated microservice within the **96-container production stack** (★ April 1, 2026 — post-recovery).

 As of March 17, 2026, a second active hippocampal pathway operates in parallel: **Phase 1.45 community memory retrieval**.
 On every `/chat` request, before the LLM ensemble, the main brain queries the `autonomous_learner` ChromaDB collection using `all-minilm:latest` (384-dim) semantic search and prepends the top-5 most semantically similar community interaction records to `enhanced_message`.
 This makes accumulated community memory an active, prompt-level input to every response — not merely a background store available for optional RAG lookup.